Who’s Exhibiting at the Showcase

 Rebecca Bruckenstein will showcase her poetry collection, Finding Poetry, Finding Me, published in December 2023.
 In addition to sharing her poetry, Rebecca offers editing services, believing that everyone has at least one book or project within them—and she loves helping bring those projects to life.

-Hear Rebecca read from her book on Saturday afternoon (time to be confirmed).
+Hear Rebecca read from her book on Saturday afternoon at 4:50pm.

 Stephen Singer ’90 considers himself a conceptualist above all else, unbound by a single medium, tool, or style.
 His current work explores the intersection of image, object, and text through pseudo-product action figures.
 At the showcase, he will present The 100 Jennys Project, a two-year exploration into the use of generative AI in creative expression.
 Alongside a curated selection of “Jennys,” he will feature his new book, The 100 Jennys Project: The Book, a 484-page record of his findings.